lawwantsin/penguins-rule/README.md

 Chrome Extension [here](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en)

 ## Tests

 Type `rake test` in terminal to run test suite

 ## Files

-All javascript is located in orders.js
+All javascript logic is located in `orders.js`

-All functionality is related to the orders stack. workbench.erb is helpful to speed up designing tricky UI.
+All functionality is in the _orders_ stack.

+`workbench.erb` is helpful to speed up designing tricky UI without excessive clicking.

 ## Make some fake orders

-Type `rake rake_orders` in Terminal.
+Type `rake fake_orders` in Terminal.

-Runs on an endless looop.
+Runs on an endless loop.
 Control+C to quit.